September 11 attacks: Memorials

-On every anniversary in New York City, the names of the victims who died there are read out against a background of somber music.
+On every anniversary in New York City, the names of the victims who died there are read out over music.
 The President of the United States attends a memorial service at the Pentagon, and asks Americans to observe Patriot Day with a moment of silence.
 Smaller services are held in Shanksville, Pennsylvania, which are usually attended by the First Lady.
+In 2023, Joe Biden did not attend services in the affected areas, instead marking the day in Anchorage, Alaska, the only U.S. president to do so since the attacks.